finbourne/lusid-sdk-python/README.md

 If you want to generate the Python SDK locally from the FINBOURNE OpenAPI specification, see [github.com/finbourne/lusid-sdk-generators](https://github.com/finbourne/lusid-sdk-generators).

+## Contributing

+This SDK is automatically generated and so cannot accept changes.
+We welcome contributions to other repos, such as the [Sample Jupyter Notebooks](https://github.com/finbourne/sample-notebooks) repo and the [LUSID SDK Examples Python](https://github.com/finbourne/lusid-sdk-examples-python) repo.
 ## Build status

 | branch | status |